Business insurance protects what you’ve worked hard to build

 Building your business never stops.
 Protecting what you’ve built so far is equally important.
-As businesses grow, it’s vital to ensure all that hard work isn’t lost in an instant.
+As businesses grow, it’s vital to ensure all that hard work isn’t lost in an instant – which is where different types of business insurance are key.

-Protecting your business from disruption owing to injury or illness
+Protecting your business from disruption by injury or illness

 The right insurance can help protect your business against the loss of key personnel and the revenue they generate.
 It’s normal for a business to rely on several key people who they’d find it difficult to operate without.
 Ask yourself: